 Deciphera is making this solicitation and will pay the entire cost of preparing and distributing the Notice and these proxy materials and soliciting votes.
 If you choose to access the proxy materials or vote over the Internet, you are responsible for any Internet access charges that you may incur.
 Our officers and employees may, without compensation other than their regular compensation, solicit proxies through further mailings, personal conversations, facsimile transmissions, e-mails or otherwise.
-We have hired Broadridge Financial Solutions, Inc. to assist us in the distribution of proxy materials and the solicitation of votes described above.
-Proxy solicitation expenses that we will pay include those for preparation, mailing, returning, and tabulating the proxies.
-We will pay Broadridge \$12,955 for their services.
+We have hired Mediant Communications, Inc. to assist us in the distribution of proxy materials and the tabulation of votes.